Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 ### Prefect

-We initially thought that Prefect would be a good fit for us.
+We initially thought that [Prefect][prefect] would be a good fit for us.
 Prefect is a Python-native package, which was a bonus.
 Also, tasks in Prefect are just Python functions wrapped in a workflow definition with some flow control logic.
 It includes a server that can be used to run flows in response